-- 24.23 Each license, unless sooner suspended or discontinued for due cause in accordance with section 27.0 herein, shall expire annually on the thirtieth {30th} day of June. - 24.24 Said license shall be renewed annually. - 24.25 Every person licensed as a pharmacy technician in this state who desires to renew his or her license shall file such renewal application annually with the Department by the first (1st) day of July.
-Said renewal shall be duly executed together with renewal fee of forty dollars (\$40.00) paid by check or money order (non-refundable and non-returnable), made payable to the General Treasurer, State of Rhode Island. - 24.26 A pharmacy technician I and II license shall not be transferable.
+- 24.23 Each license, unless sooner suspended or discontinued for due cause in accordance with §27.0 of these Regulations shall expire annually on the thirtieth (30th) day of June. - 24.24 Said license shall be renewed annually. - 24.25 Every person licensed as a Pharmacy Technician in this state who desires to renew his or her license shall file such renewal application annually with the Department by the first (1st) day of July.
+Said renewal shall be duly executed together with the renewal fee as set forth